cschetan77/front-end-int-prep/HTML_CSS/README.md

 ## How to Implement Focus Trap in a Modal

 ### 1. Shift Focus to Modal on Open
-- When the modal opens, programmatically set keyboard focus to the first interactive element inside the modal or the modal container itself (`element.focus()`)[1][2].
+- When the modal opens, programmatically set keyboard focus to the first interactive element inside the modal or the modal container itself (`element.focus()`).

 ### 2. Trap Keyboard Navigation Within Modal
 - Monitor keyboard events for **Tab** and **Shift+Tab** key presses.
 - When tabbing forward from the last focusable element in the modal, move focus to the first focusable element.
 - When tabbing backward from the first focusable element, move focus to the last focusable element.
-- This loop keeps keyboard focus cycling within the modal[1][3][4].
+- This loop keeps keyboard focus cycling within the modal.

 ### 3. Use ARIA Attributes for Accessibility
-- Add `role="dialog"` and `aria-modal="true"` on the modal container to signal assistive technologies it's a modal dialog[1][2].
+- Add `role="dialog"` and `aria-modal="true"` on the modal container to signal assistive technologies it's a modal dialog.
-- Optionally use `aria-labelledby` and `aria-describedby` to describe the modal content[1].
+- Optionally use `aria-labelledby` and `aria-describedby` to describe the modal content.

 ### 4. Restore Focus on Close
-- When the modal closes, return focus back to the element that triggered the modal to maintain user context[1][2].
+- When the modal closes, return focus back to the element that triggered the modal to maintain user context.

 ### 5. Prevent Interaction Outside Modal
-- Set non-modal background content to `aria-hidden="true"` while the modal is open, to block interaction for screen readers[1].
+- Set non-modal background content to `aria-hidden="true"` while the modal is open, to block interaction for screen readers.

 ### Example Focus Trap Logic (Simplified)
 ```js